perrutquist/IrrationalExpressions.jl/README.md

 ## The Solution

-With `IrrationalExpressions`, arithmetic operations don't immediately force conversion to Float64.
+Using the `IrrationalExpressions` module, arithmetic operations don't immediately force conversion to Float64.
 Instead the expression is kept unevaluated until the target type is known.

 ```
 julia> using IrrationalExpressions